 No minimim scores are indicated for the GRE exam.
 A writing score of 4.0 or higher is preferred.

 Minimum TOEFL: Must meet University of Arizona Graduate College minimum requirement.
 Paper based: 550; iBT: 79

 Minimum IELTS: Must meet University of Arizona Graduate College minimum requrement.
 Composite score of 7, no subject area below 6.

 The majority of SLAT students receive funding for graduate study through Graduate Associate in Teaching (GAT) positions in cooperating departments and the Center for English as a Second Language.
 The cooperating departments generally make the final decision on the awarding of GAT positions.
-Graduate Research Associate positions are also available on an extremely limited basis.
-Graduate Research and Teaching positions cover all or part of a student's tuition costs (depending on the level of hire).
-Benefits also include a regular stipend paid biweekly, student health insurance coverage through the UA Campus Health Service, and discounts at the University of Arizona Bookstore.
-In addition to Graduate Teaching and Research Associateships, a limited number of tuition and registration scholarships are available to waive the cost of in-state and/or out-of-state tuition.
+Graduate Associate in Teaching positions cover all or part of a student's tuition costs (depending on the level of hire).
+Benefits also include a regular stipend paid twice per month during the academic year, student health insurance coverage through the UA Campus Health Service, and discounts at the University of Arizona Bookstore.
+In addition to Graduate Associate in Teaching positions, a limited number of tuition and registration scholarships are available to waive the cost of in-state and/or out-of-state tuition.
 The potential availability of fellowships through the University of Arizona Graduate College varies from year to year, and are alloted to prospective students on a competitive basis.
 Decisions on scholarships and fellowships are made by the SLAT Executive Council during the application process each year.